Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Introduction

-Since we view the potential outcomes of the subjects as fixed, the only randomness in the experiment comes from the assignment of subjects to treatment and control.
-We retain our previous setup where $m$ subjects are assigned to treatment, the remainder are assigned to control, and all such assignments are equally likely.
-Under this design, Robins gives a confidence interval for $\tau(\bs y)$ that relies on a large-sample normal approximation, which is explicitly justified by randomization.
+We retain the previous experimental design, where $m$ subjects are assigned to treatment, the remainder are assigned to control, and all such assignments are equally likely.\footnote{Note that under this design and our assumptions, the number of observed $1$ outcomes is not in general binomially distributed.} Under this design, Robins gives a confidence interval for $\tau(\bs y)$ that relies on a large-sample normal approximation, which is explicitly justified by randomization.
 While this interval is guaranteed to cover $\tau(\bs y)$ at its nominal rate in the limit as $n$ goes to infinity, the literature does not offer a quantitative estimate for its accuracy with finite $n$.
-We also note that other asymptotically valid confidence intervals have been derived in the potential outcomes framework under the assumption that the covariance matrix of the potential outcomes converges to a deterministic value as $n$ goes to infinity; see \cite[Theorem 12.2.4]{lehmann2022testing} and \cite{li2017general}.
-Again, coverage is guaranteed only in the large $n$ limit.\footnote{Under a binomial model, the coverage probability of a standard Wald interval exhibits erratic behavior in finite samples and may lead to severe under-coverage.
+We also note that other asymptotically valid confidence intervals have been derived in the fixed potential outcomes framework under the assumption that the covariance matrix of the potential outcomes converges to a deterministic value as $n$ goes to infinity; see \cite[Theorem 12.2.4]{lehmann2022testing} and \cite{li2017general}.
+Again, coverage is guaranteed only in the large $n$ limit.\footnote{Under a binomial outcome model, the coverage probability of a standard Wald interval exhibits erratic behavior in finite samples and may lead to severe undercoverage.
 See, for example, \cite{brown2001interval}.
 Similar behavior can be observed in the fixed potential outcomes setting as well.
 See, for example, the first panel of Figure 1 in \cite{rigdon2015randomization}.}